sumanthtatipamula/Obsidian/Design Patterns/Creational/Factory/Factory Pattern.md

 ##### ![Images](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781492077992/files/assets/brain.png) BRAIN POWER

 We know that object composition allows us to change behavior dynamically at runtime (among other things) because we can swap in and out implementations.
 How might we be able to use that in the PizzaStore?
 What factory implementations might we be able to swap in and out?

-###### NOTE

-We don’t know about you, but we’re thinking New York, Chicago, and California style pizza factories (let’s not forget New Haven, too).

 # The Simple Factory defined